 In line with the School Admissions Code, parent/carers may seek a place for their child outside of their normal age group.
 We are aware that some parent/carers of summer-born children may not want to send their child to school until the September following their fifth birthday and may request that they are admitted out of their normal age group - to reception rather than year 1.
-Before deciding to request to delay your child's admission, you should first contact the school(s) they are interested in applying for.
+Before deciding to request advanced or delayed admission for your child, you should first contact the school(s) they are interested in applying for.
 They will be able to explain the provision on offer to children in Reception class, how it is tailored to meet the needs of all children including those born during the summer months and how those needs will continue to be met as children move up through the school.
-They may also be able to reassure you about any concerns that you may have about your child's readiness for school.
+They may also be able to reassure you about any concerns that you may have about your child's readiness for school and differentiated learning.

-If delayed entry is thought to be in a child's best interest, parent/carers must submit an application for the admissions round relevant to their child's chronological age with a formal request made for delayed entry to be considered. ie. all requests for delayed entry for 2023 entry must be made with the 2022 entry application.
+If delayed entry is thought to be in a child's best interest, parent/carers must submit an application for the admissions round relevant to their child's chronological age with a formal request made for delayed entry to be considered.